amar-verma/Node.js-Express-API-MySql/README.md

 run `npm init` to set up new npm package.

+run `npm i mysql2 express` to setup express and mysql2

 create `index.js` file to write connection code.

 to run file use `node index.js` on terminal.